A man in military gear standing next to his companion dog

-A gathering of articles published in the Gonzales Cannon about the day to day life of a military contract dog handler in Afghanistan.
-Click on any button below for the full article.
-Story will be displayed in a new window.
+A gathering of articles published in the Gonzales Cannon about the day to day life of a military contract dog handler in Afghanistan and in Iraq.

 Jon Harris is a retired Cold War era soldier.
 His first assignment after completing advanced initial training (AIT) was with the Berlin Brigade at the Berlin Wall, when there was still such a thing, he got a first hand view of the world from the very symbol of the decades long Cold War.
 Trained as a military police officer and Russian linguist and interrogator, Jon was later assigned to a small detachment of 34 U.S. soldiers in the west German border town of Helmstedt.
 There he was the senior Checkpoint NCO at Allied Checkpoint Alpha. and an unofficial Russian linguist.
 Unofficial meaning he posed as the Colonel’s driver.
 When the Colonel would talk with the Soviet Commander, Jon would be in the same room.
 On the drive back Jon and the Colonel would compare what they had heard.
 Jon never spoke a single word of Russian to the Soviets although he understood every word.
 When the USSR fell, Jon actually lowered the U.S. flag for the last time at the Checkpoint as the border opened.
 A long standing tradition when a post closes has the flag presented to the last U.S. Commander of the outpost as a memento.
 At a small ceremony, Jon turned the flag over to the commander, stepped back and saluted.
 With that the official U.S. military presence at that location ended.